sigvt/vtuber-livechat-dataset/README.md

 > Ban and deletion are equivalent to `markChatItemsByAuthorAsDeletedAction` and `markChatItemAsDeletedAction` respectively.

-We employed cluster system to collect live chat events across Vtubers' live streams.
+We employed [Honeybee](https://github.com/uetchy/honeybee) cluster to collect live chat events across Vtubers' live streams.
 All sensitive data such as author name or author profile image are omitted from dataset, and author channel id are anonymized by hashing algorithm (with grain of salt).

 ### Chat